hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 In the 2nd article, we've seen how to use `map-insert`.
 We are now able to edit or delete values in maps with `map-set` and `map-delete`.

 The article concludes the first part of this series.
 Our contract is quite complete right now.
-The next articles will focus on developing the web app that will be used to vote and interact with our contract :raised_hands:
+The [next articles](http://localhost:3000/03-build-the-voting-client/01-setup-web3-application) will focus on developing the Web3 app that will be used to vote and interact with our contract :raised_hands:

 There will be one or two bonus articles to improve this contract.
 One of them will be about rewarding voters with a (fun) NFT :eyes: